-Prince Christian of Denmark may seem like the most popular of Prince Frederik and Princess Mary's children, but his little sister Princess Isabella is just as intriguing.
+Prince Christian of Denmark may seem like the most popular of Frederik and Mary's children, but his little sister Princess Isabella is just as intriguing.

 The second child and first daughter to the Crown Prince and Crown Princess of Denmark, Isabella is destined to make her mark on the world.

 Though she hasn't been in the spotlight quite as much as her older brother, the young royal is the spitting image of her Australian-born mother and bears the names of both of her grandmothers.

 And after her exciting religious confirmation at the end of April 2022, we're hoping we're about to see a lot more of the young princess.